ramsunvtech/ramsunvtech/README.md

 ### Hi there, I'm [Venkatraman!](https://www.linkedin.com/in/venkat-engineering-manager) 👋
 Senior Software engineer at PayPal Singapore. working in the Consumer In-Store and Digital Commerce Team.
-Most of my technical experience is centered around Web and Mobile based product development!
+Most of my technical experience is centered around Web and Mobile based product development.

+Also, i love dabbling in Flutter & Machine learning.

 <!--
 **ramsunvtech/ramsunvtech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.